Before debugging, have this ready:Documentation Index

 - Confirm the contact in the OpenCX session has an email address — HubSpot needs it to associate the ticket with a contact.

-- If both are correct, check that the webhook is still registered in HubSpot (see below).
+- If all of the above are correct, check that the webhook is still registered in HubSpot (see below).

 Rep replies don’t reach the customer